Papa (2024 film): Pre-production

 Yung held auditions and screened over a hundred actors but was unable to find a suitable candidate for the role of the son.
 Dylan So, an 18-year-old high-schooler with no prior acting experience was subsequently recommended to Yung by his mother's friend, who worked at Yung's production company.
 After seeing So's photo, Yung felt that his demeanor matched his vision for the character and cast him in the role.
-So did not try to imitate a mentally disordered person or a murderer, and he instead drew on his own experiences with his parents during puberty while acting.
+While acting, So did not try to imitate a mentally disordered person or a murderer, and he instead drew on his own experiences with his parents during puberty.
 Lau tried to collaborate with So and another child actress Lainey Hung (who played the daughter Grace) while providing them room for creative freedom, with many of their interactions and dialogues improvised on set.
 Yeung Wai-lun, the lead actor from The Sparring Partner (2022) produced by Yung, returned to star in this film and offered advice to So on portraying a murderer.
-Wing Mo, who worked with Yung as the acting coach for The Sparring Partner, also reprised her role.
+Wing Mo, who worked with Yung as the acting coach for The Sparring Partner, also reprised her position.
 Cameo appearances by Hui So-ying, John Shum, and Tai Bo were featured, with Yung explaining that he cast these actors based on the characteristics that the audience was most familiar with, aiming to evoke a sense of nostalgia for past Hong Kong cinema.
 For instance, Hui, whose break-out role was as a fishmonger in Ah Ying (1983), again played a fishmonger, while Shum, whom Yung described as "an established figure in the filmmaking industry", was cast as an authoritative character.